 In times of such outbreaks, there arises a need to discover drugs, antidotes, and vaccines to control the spread of the associated pathogen as well as treat the affected ones.
-The current method of testing a potential drug in the laboratory is to perform an MTT Assay after treating the cells with the drug for its cytotoxicity assessment.
-This method is time taking and requires the researchers to manually (using micropipette) fill the wells of a microtiter plate with a drug of a particular concentration and later perform the assay.
+One of the current method of testing a potential drug in the laboratory is to perform an MTT Assay post drug-treatment for its cytotoxicity assessment.
+MTT assay is conventionally done on well-plates and the absorbance is measured using a standard spectrophotometer.

 The MTT Cell Proliferation Assay measures the cell proliferation rate and conversely when metabolic events lead to apoptosis or necrosis, the reduction in cell viability.
-The number of assay steps has been minimized as much as possible to expedite sample processing.
 The MTT Reagent yields low background absorbance values in the absence of cells.
 For each cell type, the linear relationship between cell number and signal produced is established, thus allowing accurate quantification of changes in the rate of cell proliferation.